Fifteen of the most intimidating UFC fighters on the planet

 What followed was a period of personal health issues which would see him compete just two times in a four year period.
 With one win and one loss, the shine from what for many could have been the greatest heavyweight career in the world had been lost.
 And with seemingly a lack of desire to continue on, he officially announced his retirement on October 11, 2019.

 For some fans watching women’s MMA can sometimes not quite live up to expectations.
 And while there are several standout female fighters, few have compared to the ferocity and destructive power of Cris Cyborg.
 Real name Cristiane Justino Venancio, from 2005 to 2018, she had dominated women’s featherweight division.

 There was only a women’s featherweight division in Strikeforce and Invicta fighting championships.
-As UFC was yet to establish it’s own and so Cyborg remained on the periphery, unable to compete for their belt.
-But with the bantamweight champion Ronda Rousey being widely touted as the greatest female fighter on the planet.
+As UFC was yet to establish its own and so Cyborg remained on the periphery, unable to compete for their belt.
+But with the bantamweight champion, Ronda Rousey is widely touted as the greatest female fighter on the planet.
 It looked for a time like that might change?

 Eventually signing with the UFC, the rumour mill began to churn as a potential meeting between the pair now seemed possible.
 But with two weight divisions separating them, in hindsight it wasn’t all that likely.
 And with her well-documented struggle just to make 140 lbs and a lack of stiff competition at featherweight.
 Cyborg very much looked like the champion of a division that in reality didn’t even exist.

 Then at UFC 232 the UFC’s current bantamweight champion Amanda ‘Lioness’ Nunes blew the whole thing apart.
 Stopping Justino with a barrage of punches in the very first round.
 Smashing the aura of being unbeatable that the legendary champion had and signalling a new era in the sport.